unraid/docs/docs/unraid-os/faq/licensing-faq.md

 ## How do I Upgrade my Unraid License?

-If you want or need to upgrade your license to a higher tier, upgrades are done from within the OS WebGUI via the Tools → Registration page or via the top right corner of the page.
+If you'd like to upgrade your license to a higher tier, you can upgrade from within the OS WebGUI via the Tools → Registration page or via the top right corner of the page.
+Alternately, go to account.unraid.net/keys and select upgrade from the 3 dot menu.

 ![](../assets/Upgrade-UPC.png)